 One final option you might want to consider is traveling by private taxi from Pattaya to Phuket.
 The biggest drawback with the taxi is the very high cost.
 It’s considerably more expensive than the most costly flight, but you may find it’s worth the price if you’re traveling as a family.
 It’s slightly faster to travel by taxi to Phuket than it is by bus, but not enough to make it a really strong contender.
 Travel times are around 15 hours.

 So your choices for getting from Pattaya to Phuket are flying, taking the bus, or traveling by private taxi.
-With air tickets not costing the earth, this could be the most sensible way to travel if you want to get to Pattaya quickly.
+With air tickets not costing the earth, this could be the most sensible way to travel if you want to get to Phuket quickly.
 On the other hand, if you want to save the most money, take the bus.